javascript-tutorial/en.javascript.info/9-regular-expressions/02-regexp-character-classes/article.md

 ### Dot as literally any character with "s" flag

-Usually a dot doesn't match a newline character `\n`.
+By default, a dot doesn't match the newline character `\n`.

 For instance, the regexp `pattern:A.B` matches `match:A`, and then `match:B` with any character between them, except a newline `\n`: